Hip Dip Surgery vs BBL: Which Is Best for Your Goals?

 A modern BBL is not just about making the butt bigger—it’s about reshaping the entire waist-to-hip-to-butt transition.

-Can a BBL Improve Hip Dips?
+Can a BBL Fix Hip Dips?

 A BBL can round out hip dips by placing fat into the outer hip and lateral buttock regions, creating a smoother, more continuous curve.